emanderson811/day-edition/_texts/003day-land.md

 >
 >The arboretum will serve as an outdoor laboratory for several college departments, containing testing grounds and model arrange­ments of plant materials in planting composition and design.
 A series of soil tests for acidity have been made thruout the area, and the planting is being arranged as it is best suited to the condition of the soil, as well as to the topography of the land.
 >
 >Altho the prime function of the arboretum will be for research and survey, the park should be one of the most beautiful areas around the campus, Rothacker says.
-The grading and design for a formai garden have been completed, and the garden will be one of the important features of the arboretum.
+The grading and design for a formal garden have been completed, and the garden will be one of the important features of the arboretum.
 >
 >Hundreds of woody plants have been collected from all over the world and will be placed in the garden.
 Many of the plants have been secured from the Arnold Arboretum, in Boston, one of the largest arboretums in the world.
 >